Molotov (band): Music and lyrics

 Molotov's lyrics include a mixture of politics, sex, and expletives with dark humor and social commentary which made it hard for Molotov to enter mainstream media.
 LGBT organization GLAAD criticized the band for their song "Puto", which GLAAD categorized as being homophobic.
-Molotov's lead vocalist and guitarist Tito Fuentes responded to the controversy over the song by stating, "It’s about cowards not homosexuals," further elaborating in regard to their lyricism, "We don’t [care] about being politically correct.
+Molotov's lead vocalist and guitarist Tito Fuentes responded to the controversy over the song by stating, "It's about cowards not homosexuals," further elaborating in regard to their lyricism, "We don't [care] about being politically correct.
 We respect the art of it.
 The expression."

 Publications such as Vibe said that their music "is incendiary by nature [...] with poisoned darts aimed directly at the heart of the oppressive paternalism of the government".
 For example, the song "Gimme Tha Power" contained a line that literally translated to, "We have to rip out the problem by the roots and change the government of our country."
 These lyrics reflected aspects of the tumultuous political climate of the late 1990s.
 In 2000, the voting public in Mexico elected a president from a different political party than that which had held uninterrupted power since 1940.

-Molotov's music incorporates elements of hip hop, funk, pop, disco, dance-pop and punk rock into their musical style, which has been classified as rock en español, rap metal, alternative rock, hard rock, post-grunge, rap rock, Latin rock and thrash metal.
+Molotov's music incorporates elements of hip hop, funk, pop, disco, dance-pop and punk rock into their musical style, which has been classified as rock en español, rap metal, alternative rock, hard rock, post-grunge, nu metal, rap rock, and Latin rock.